achilleas-k/python-odml/README.rst

 * Python 2.7.
 * Python packages:

-    * Enum (version 0.4.4)
+  * enum (version 0.4.4)
   * lxml (version 3.7.2)

+* These packages will be downloaded and installed automatically if the :code:`pip` method is used to install odML.
+Alternatively, they can be installed from the OS package manager.
+On Ubuntu, they are available as:

+  * python-enum
+  * python-lxml

-* The following packages are required to install the lxml Python package on Ubuntu:
+* If you prefer installing using the Python package manager, the following packages are required to build the lxml Python package on Ubuntu 14.04:

   * libxml2-dev
   * libxslt1-dev
   * lib32z1-dev

 Installation